 Construction of the first Lighthouse was sanctioned by the Board of Trade in London in 1866 and construction began the following spring.
 A house was built for the Lighthouse keeper and his family and stands today in perfect condition.
 The Lighthouse was a simple iron framework ,onto which a lantern was secured.
 However , the lighthouse was destroyed in a storm after just 6 months.

 Another stone Lighthouse was built in its place, its lamp been lit for the first time on 1st December,1872.Over the years different types of light and fuel were used, including acetylene and propane.The light was looked after by full time resident lighthouse keepers until 1933.
-It was then looked after by part-time Lighthouse keepers until 2002, when it was fully automated.
-Today the light is solar powered and is maintained by the Commissioners of Irish Lights.
+It was then looked after by part-time Lighthouse keepers until 2002.
+The Commissioners of Irish Lights wanted to close down the Scattery Lighthouse as they had done at Kilcreadaun Lighthouse as no need for them with modern GPS systems however the Limerick Harbour Board agreed to fund its survival as important for the estuary traffic and it was fully automated.
+Today the light is solar powered and is maintained by Commissioners of Irish Lights.